 But, like most others of its genre, it is overwhelmingly white, with Zoe Kravitz being the only person of color present.
 The film also treats fat characters and people with disabilities as grotesque and immoral clichés (aside from Furiosa’s cool-looking metal prosthetic), but the “sex slavery is very bad” theme was enough to proclaim it as a feminist victory for all, and anyone who disagreed was quickly dismissed.

 It seems that all an action thriller needs in order to be considered “feminist” is for a white woman to be present, self-sufficient, physically strong and capable, able to hold her own in a fight without the help of a man, or able to dominate men in a way that is considered traditionally masculine.

-Aside from Fury Road, Edge of Tomorrow, Hanna, Lucy, and Star Wars: Rogue One all feature “strong female characters” who have been declared feminist role models in film, as well as the Lara Croft: Tomb Raider, Resident Evil, Terminator, The Hunger Games, and Divergent franchises.
-This list is in no way complete, and what each of these films and others like them continue to leave out is representation for women of color on par with the representation for white women.
+Aside from Fury Road, there are also Edge of Tomorrow, Hanna, Lucy, and Star Wars: Rogue One which all feature “strong female characters” who have been declared feminist role models in film, as well as the Lara Croft: Tomb Raider, Resident Evil, Terminator, The Hunger Games, and Divergent franchises.
+This list is in no way complete, and what each of these films and others like them continue to leave out is representation for Black women and other women of color on par with the representation for white women.
 When women of color cannot find ourselves in the same types of roles in these narratives, then the “feminism” within them feels hollow.

 This issue surrounding women in action films may seem inconsequential, but it is indicative of a much larger problem that is evident in mainstream feminism.
 Every year we celebrate the 19th Amendment and “women’s right to vote” in the U.S., citing 1920 as the year that solidified the position of women as enfranchised citizens.
 We do this annually even though the amendment only applies to white women, and it took many years before women of other races were legally able to exercise that right.